-Complete applications include the elements listed in the Table of Application Components in Section D2a.
+Complete applications include the elements listed in the Table of Application Components in Section D2a of this Notice of Funding Opportunity.
 IMLS estimates the average amount of time needed for one applicant to complete the narrative portion of this application to be 35 hours.
 This includes the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and writing and reviewing the answers.

-IMLS estimates that it will take an average of 45 minutes per response for the IMLS Supplementary Information Form and three hours per response for the IMLS Budget Form.
+IMLS estimates that it will take an average of 30 minutes per response for the IMLS Supplementary Information Form and three hours per response for the IMLS Budget Form.